Capturing Gaze Shifts for Guidance: Cross-Modal Fusion Enhancement for VLM Hallucination Mitigation: Visual Saliency Map Computation via Gaze Shift Tracking

-We quantitatively compare the ``static'' and ``shift'' approaches using 1,000 examples from the MSCOCO 2014 training set \citep{lin2014microsoft}, each consisting of an image, an object instance, and its bounding box.
-The ``static'' maps are obtained by averaging visual attention across all query tokens, while the ``shift'' maps track positive changes in visual attention across information-rich query tokens.
-To avoid confounding factors, we restrict the examples to instances whose category appears only once in the image.
-For evaluation, we replace min-max normalization with sum normalization so that each saliency map sums to 1, and measure the fraction of total saliency falling inside the bounding box, normalized by the box's area relative to the image. \tablename~\ref{tab:saliency_proportion} shows that the ``shift'' method achieves significantly higher scores, indicating stronger focus on task-relevant regions and reduced noise from irrelevant areas.
+To validate that gaze shift tracking produces more accurate saliency maps, we quantitatively evaluate both approaches on their ability to localize task-relevant visual regions.
+We use 1,000 examples from the MSCOCO 2014 training set \citep{lin2014microsoft}, each containing an image with an object instance and its bounding box, restricting to instances whose category appears only once to avoid ambiguity.
+For each example, we query the model with ``Is there a \{object\} in the image?'' and extract saliency maps using both methods.
+We normalize each saliency map to sum to 1 and compute a normalized saliency score: the proportion of saliency within the bounding box divided by the box's relative area.
+This metric measures how well the saliency map concentrates on the relevant object while accounting for box size. \tablename~\ref{tab:saliency_proportion} shows that the ``shift'' method achieves more than double the score of ``static'' (11.92 vs. 5.40), demonstrating significantly stronger focus on task-relevant regions.